 Are other messages or events going to overshadow your timing?
 Are you maintaining a regular schedule of communications?

 Another factor to consider is the pace of your internal communications.
-Your aim should be to maintain a regular, scheduled and consistent pace of messaging.
+The internal communications best practice is to maintain a regular, scheduled and consistent pace of messaging.
+This is especially crucial for remote workers who don’t have the opportunity for regular, casual catch-ups with their managers and peers.
 When your communications become intermittent, you will find engagement levels begin to suffer as employees feel forgotten and side-lined.

 Key point: An internal communication app will give you the tools to schedule timely communications and deliver a steady stream of information to your employees

 Which channel will work best for the content and the audience you have in mind?